pzychotic/ClickSaver/ReadMe.txt

-ClickSaver 2.3.5
+ClickSaver 2.4.0
 ================

 Update by Uragon for the 18.1 Anarchy Online patch (database changes) and for 18.4 (new input system).

-update by darkbane for 16.3
+Update by darkbane for 16.3

-by Gnarf
+Update by Gnarf
 gnarf@gnarf.net
 http://clicksaver.notumwars.com/